 LinkedIn is known as the largest professional social network, millions of people around the world use LinkedIn.
 While more and more people daily join and sign in to LinkedIn to find a new professional opportunity, Russia’s government has just taken this option from its internet users by banning LinkedIn within the whole Russian territory.
-The reason for the LinkedIn ban in Russia is its new legislation that was passed in 2014 making it mandatory for every internet company to track and keep its users personal data on servers based in Russia.
-If the internet company that contains Russian users’ data and store it on servers outside of the country, then those sites and services should be blocked.
+The reason for the LinkedIn ban in Russia is its new legislation that was passed in 2014 making it mandatory for every internet company to track and keep its user’s personal data on servers based in Russia.
+If the web company that contains Russian users’ data and store it on servers outside of the country, then those sites and services should be blocked.

-Since the new Russia’s law, many companies including Apple, Google and Amazon have kept its users’ data on servers based in Russia.
+Since the new Russia’s law, many companies including Apple, Google, and Amazon have kept its users’ data on servers based in Russia.
 However, not every tech companies have complied with the legislation and the first one to feel the casualty of the ruling is LinkedIn.
 Also, a social media giants like Facebook and Twitter hasn’t complied with the legislation yet and may face the same casualties as LinkedIn.

-Most likely this is a wise move by Russian authorities to first ban not the major social network.
+Most likely this is a wise move by Russian authorities first to ban not the major social network.
 It might be a warning signal to brands like Facebook and Twitter to force them to comply with the new regulations without having to feel the consequences directly on its skin.

 Why is LinkedIn banned in Russia